simmsb/FF2Stats/README.md

 # FF2Stats

-FF2Stats is a plugin for Freak Fortress 2 that adds stats to bosses.
+FF2Stats is a plugin for Freak Fortress 2 that adds stats to bosses in FF2.

 Requirements: default sql database is setup and srcds has permissions to create tables.